MathieuNls/bug-taxonomy/06_analysis.md

 ### Fixing time
-The fixing time metric represents the time it took for the bug report to go from the  *new* state to the  *closed* state.
-If the bug report is reopened, then the time it took for the bug to go from the  *assigned* state to the  *closed* state is added to the first time.
-A bug report can be reopened several times and all the times are added.
-In this section, the time is expressed in days [@Weiss2007; @Zhang2012; @Zhang2013}.

 In the Apache ecosystem, the types that take the most time to fix are $T2_{time}^3 \gg T1_{time}^2 \gg T4_{time}^1 \gg T3_{time}^4$